bestacio89/Franz.Common/README.md

-Here’s the **polished README.md for Franz.Common v1.4.2**:
+Here’s the **full updated README**:

 ---

 # **Franz.Common**

 **Franz.Common** is the heart of the **Franz Framework** — a lightweight, modular framework that streamlines the development of **event-driven microservices**.
-It was born to reduce boilerplate and architectural complexity in modern .NET systems, with **Kafka-first** design, but extensible to **RabbitMQ, Azure Service Bus, Redis, and HTTP APIs**.
+It was born to reduce boilerplate and architectural complexity in modern .NET systems, with a **Kafka-first** design, but extensible to **RabbitMQ, Azure Service Bus, Redis, and HTTP APIs**.

 Franz provides **DDD + CQRS building blocks**, **resilience pipelines**, **auditing**, and **multi-tenancy** support across HTTP and messaging layers — batteries included, but modular.